puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/administer-cluster/controller-manager-leader-migration.md

-Now that the control plane has been upgraded to run both `kube-controller-manager` and `cloud-controller-manager` of version N + 1, Leader Migration has finished its job and can be safely disabled to save one Lease resource.
+Now that the control plane has been upgraded to run both `kube-controller-manager` and `cloud-controller-manager` of version N + 1, Leader Migration has finished its job and can be safely turned off to save one Lease resource.
 It is safe to re-enable Leader Migration for the rollback in the future.

 In a rolling manager, update manifest of `cloud-controller-manager` to unset both